Origins of Scientific Rebellion

 The need for Scientific Rebellion grew out of my experience advocating for the trans community over the past decade and a half.
 The world unfortunately, is now a far more dangerous place than it was just a few short years ago.

-While I still believe sharing our story is worthwhile and even necessary, it has become painfully clear that it is in no way sufficient.
+While I still believe sharing our story is worthwhile and necessary, it has become painfully clear that it is in no way sufficient.
 It will take a heck of a lot more to overcome the intentional dehumanization and vilification of the trans community and its allies.

 And it is not just the trans community that faces persecution and elimination from American life.
 Critical thinking and scientific discourse itself are under fire, and anyone who does not fit the far right’s white patriarchal Christian standard may find themselves an enemy of the state.

 Every generation has its challenges.
 But the youngest generations inheriting the world today face trials across the spectrum of existential threats, including some that could make the planet itself uninhabitable.
 From social injustices to genocide.
 From environmental disasters to climate crisis.
 From terrorism to nuclear war.
-It is no wonder why so many young people today disengage from the political process altogether.
+It is no wonder why so many people today disengage from the political process altogether.
 We seem to be trying the same things over and over again, hoping for a different outcome.

-So how do we motivate our young people in the face of such daunting challenges?
+So how do we motivate people in the face of such daunting challenges?
 How do we reconcile the America that exists today against the vision of our Declaration of Independence and Constitution?
 How do we confront an American culture that has benefited so greatly from the technological advances of the modern age while simultaneously rejecting scientific discourse on the issues that matter most?

 All things being equal, I believe each generation is more inclined to challenge and reject the biases, and irrational assumptions of previous generations.
 Unfortunately, all things are not equal.